TshireletsoMogwere/TSHMOG408_bcl2401_GroupF_TshireletsoMogwere_JSL06/README.md

 # [JSL06] Submission: CodeCuisine Menu Display System Challenge

-## Objectives:

-- Create and use functions to dynamically populate the menu items on the page.
-- Implement a callback function to handle adding items to the order.
+# Overview
+This project involved creating a simple menu display and ordering system using JavaScript.
+The system displays menu items grouped by categories and allows users to add items to an order list, with the total price dynamically updating as items are added.

+# Project Structure

+**index.html**: HTML file containing the structure of the web page.
+**styles.css**: CSS file containing styles for the menu display.
+**script.js**: JavaScript file containing the logic for displaying menu items, adding items to the order, and initializing the menu system.

+1. JavaScript Basics

+Object Manipulation: Learned how to work with JavaScript objects to organize menu items by category.
+DOM Manipulation: Practiced creating and manipulating DOM elements dynamically to display menu items and handle user interactions.

+2. Event Handling
+Event Listeners: Gained experience attaching event listeners to DOM elements to respond to user actions, such as clicking on menu items to add them to the order list.

+3. Dynamic Content Updates
+Updating Total Price: Learned how to dynamically update the total price of the order as items are added.

+4. HTML and CSS

+Structuring Web Pages: Explored best practices for structuring HTML documents to organize content effectively.
-- Use closures to maintain the state of the order.
+Styling with CSS: Implemented basic styling to enhance the visual presentation of the menu display.
-- Utilize function expressions and anonymous functions.
-- Call built-in functions and create custom functions to manage the menu and order system.

-    - `menu`: The `menu` object contains sample menu data, including categories and items.
-You can expand this menu with more items if needed.

-    - `displayMenuItems(menu)`: This function should dynamically create and display menu items grouped by category.
-Iterate over the `menu` object and create HTML elements for each category and item.
-Attach event listeners to the menu items to handle adding items to the order.

-    - `addToOrder(itemName)`: Implement this callback function to update the order summary when an item is added.
-You can use closures to maintain the state of the order.
-Calculate and update the total price accordingly.

-    - `initMenuSystem(menu)`: Call the `displayMenuItems` function with the menu data and attach event listeners to menu items.

-By following these steps and completing the challenge, you will demonstrate your ability to create interactive web applications using JavaScript.
-Good luck, and enjoy building the CodeCuisine Menu Display System!
+5. Project Organization and Documentation

+File Structure: Learned how to organize project files for better readability and maintenance.
+Documentation: Practiced writing clear and concise documentation, such as this README file, to explain project components and the learning experience.

+# Learning Experience

+This project provided valuable hands-on experience with JavaScript programming, DOM manipulation, event handling, and dynamic content updates.
+It also reinforced best practices for organizing code and documenting projects effectively.
+Overall, it was a rewarding learning experience that helped solidify foundational concepts in web development.